Email FacebookTwitterMenu burgerClose thin

 Section 72(t) also allows you to take money from an IRA or qualified workplace plans early, though you have less control over the amount you can withdraw.
 While the Rule of 55 would allow you to take money from your 401(k) in any amount, you’d have to use one of the three IRS-approved calculation methods to determine what you could withdraw under Rule 72(t).

-You’re also obligated to take those payments continuously for five years or until you turn 59.5, whichever occurs later.
-With the Rule of 55, you may decide to take money out in the year you turn 55 but then not take anything else out until you turn 60.
+You’re also obligated to take those payments continuously for five years or until you turn 59 ½, whichever occurs later.
+With the Rule of 55, you can take a distribution at 55 and then pause withdrawals until a later age, such as 60.
 Of course, the catch is that this rule only applies to workplace plans.
 You wouldn’t be able to use the Rule of 55 for an IRA.

 Alternatives to the Rule of 55 and Rule 72(t)